 Then do a little prep work to simplify up your environments.

-Finally, build consistent habits to make your week simple.
+Finally, build consistent habits by simplifying.

-Consider having the same thing for breakfast every day (I eat a home-made oatmeal mix of rolled oats, raisins, seeds and cinnamon every. single. day. along with a glass of warm lemon water).
+Consider having the same thing for breakfast every day (I eat a home-made oatmeal mix of rolled oats, raisins, seeds and cinnamon every morning along with a glass of warm lemon water).
 Have only two packed lunch options - a favourite and whatever is leftover from dinner the night before.
 Get up at the same time every day and start your morning with 15 minutes of quiet time in prayer, meditation or reflection and journaling.
 Get some exercise at the same time every day so that everyone knows that for that half hour you are not available.
 Make time for a 15 minute phone chat with a family member or friend at the same time each week, and because you both know it's a standing date, you won't end up talking for an hour.
 Set your phone alarm for a half hour before you want to be asleep, so you'll be able to get ready and hit the pillow on time.
 During that half hour, turn the dishwasher on (or do the dishes by hand) and put the clean dishes away every morning while your coffee or tea is brewing.
 Good habits are not only the backbone of a healthy, productive lifestyle, they also save a lot of time and energy.